LemmySmackett/LemmySmackettCom/content/stories/general/company.md

 "Huh?"
 The boy squinted.
 "I don't see anyone."

-"One day you will." Ω
+"One day you will." ■